anedyaio/anedya-example-esp32/Arduino-IDE/esp-wifi/submitData/Industrial-energy-monitoring/mqtt/README.md

 1. Create account and login to the dashboard
 2. Create new project.
-3. Create variables: temperature and humidity.
+3. Create variables: power and energy.
 4. Create a parent node (e.g., Gateway Node) and pre-authorize it.
 5. Create a child node (e.g., Child Node 1).
 6. Go to the parent node's 'Child Nodes' tab.
 Add 'Child Node 1' with alias 'child1'.